MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/upstream-sources.md

 - An Azure DevOps organization and a project.
 Create an [organization](../../organizations/accounts/create-organization.md) or a [project](../../organizations/projects/create-project.md#create-a-project) if you haven't already.

 - An Azure Artifacts feed.
-[Create a new feed](../feeds/project-scoped-feeds.md#create-a-new-feed) if you don't have one already.

 > [!NOTE]
 > Maven snapshots are not supported with Maven upstream sources.

 ## Enable upstream sources

-Follow the instructions below to create a new feed and enable upstream sources:
+If you don't have a feed already, follow the instructions below to create one, and make sure that you check the *upstream sources* checkbox to enable them.
+If you already have a feed, move to the [next step](#add-maven-central-upstream) to add Maven Central as an upstream source.

 [!INCLUDE [](../includes/create-feed.md)]